 Grand Taxis are better for getting to some of the smaller towns and villages.

 Grand Taxis are large cars that take 4 to 6 people.
-They run between fixed destinations at a fixed price, but only go when they are full.
+They operate between fixed destinations at a fixed price and only run when full.

 Once you have arrived at the city or village, you often need to make your way to other sights or attractions.

-So a better option to explore the Atlas Mountains is to self-drive.
+A better option for exploring the Atlas Mountains is self-driving.

 There are so few road choices that navigation is easy with Google Maps.
 A road trip in the Atlas Mountains is by far the best way to see the area.